Your cookie preferences

 SIM-only contracts make it easier to do this.
 Also, networks like Smarty and VOXI allow you to easily tweak your data allowance every month depending on your needs and usage.

-How much it's likely to cost you to go over your allotted mobile phone internet limit varies, depending on which tariff you have chosen and which network you are with.
+How much it's likely to cost you for going over your allotted mobile phone internet limit varies, depending on which tariff you have chosen and which network you are with.

 However, in some cases it gets very expensive when you exceed your mobile data limit.
 So it’s important to find a tariff that matches your needs.